Jeffresh/medic-database-checking/README.md

 ![complete_automata](/assets/dfa-minimized-product-transition-table-city.jpg)

-We will use this transition table to create a final program in python to accept or reject the entries (is in \src).
+We will use this transition table to create a final program in python to accept or reject the entries.

+### Python implementation

+Now we will implement and use the transition table to read from a file with *n* entries and accept or reject according to our automata.
+Thanks to the previous work this will be quite simple, because it's just implement the transition table as a list of lists and then, each symbol will represent the column and the row will be the value in that (row, column) starting by the initial state (row = A = 0).
+And in case that the row is equal to "X" (a dead state) we have not to check the entry until the end the entry its automatically a not valid entry, and if it finish in the row = "M" (final state), the entry is accepted.

+The source code is in the \src folder and read a file of possible entries located in \data folder.
+And when it's executed generate two files, one with the accepted entries and another with the rejected entries.